gdlazcano/datsgabs.github.io/content/blog/how-to-auto-adjust-font-size-to-fit-div.md

 ---
-title: "How to Auto Adjust Font Size to fit div"
+title: "How to auto adjust font-size to fit div"
 date: 2021-03-05T23:08:34-06:00
 draft: false
 description: "In this post I'm explaining how to adjust the font-size to fit a div with JavaScript"